The Ultimate Guide To Glacier Tours in Iceland

 Glacier Tours in Summer

-Decent weather means that you will often be able to hike in much more comfortable clothes (although you should bring warm, waterproof layers as insurance, of course), and will not have to cut your tour short if somebody is unable to handle the cold.
+Decent weather means that you will often be able to hike in much more comfortable clothes (although you should bring warm, waterproof layers as insurance, of course) and will not have to cut your tour short if somebody cannot handle the cold.

-Clear weather also means the views of the landscapes surrounding the glaciers will be even better, whether you are looking across the verdant south, stunning Skaftafell Reserve, or the Snæfellsnes Peninsula.
+Clear weather also means the views of the landscapes surrounding the glaciers will be even better, whether you are looking across the verdant south, stunning Skaftafell Reserve, or the Snaefellsnes peninsula.
 As will be discussed in more detail below, Iceland’s glaciers are positioned in very scenic places.

 The final reason why summer is advantageous over winter is the greater selection of glaciers you can hike.
-While the most popular, Sólheimajökull and Svínafellsjökull, are open throughout the year, more tours run a day throughout summer, and Snæfellsjökull is only accessible in this season.
+While the most popular, Solheimajokull and Svinafellsjokull, are open throughout the year, more tours run a day throughout summer, and Snaefellsjokull is only accessible in this season.

 Glacier Tours in Winter